What’s a heuristic analysis, how do your run one and why on earth does it matter?

 Including all these things you don’t wanna miss:

-- Setting measurable goals for your analysis (plus the questions you need to ask yourself to smash these goals.)
+- Setting measurable goals for your heuristic evaluations (plus the questions you need to ask yourself to smash these goals.)

 To make the most of this workshop, grab the template I use to bring my findings together: